-Call for Submissions is Open!
+Call for Submissions is

-The IEEE EMC Society is seeking original, unpublished papers covering
+The IEEE EMC Society is seeking original, unpublished papers covering all aspects of EMC and technologies that are affected by EMC.

-The committee proposes Special Topic Areas:
+The Committee’s Proposed Special Topic Areas:

 Technical Papers